draios/partners/Tools/ansible-agent/README.md

 Make sure all of the variables are filled in properly for your Sysdig backend connection in `group_vars/agent_vars.yaml` .

  _Use Ansible vault to store your SysDig Agent access key._
-You can edit the exisitng vaultfile.yaml using:

-`ansible~$: ansible-vault edit agent/vaultfile.yaml`

-The command will ask you for a password (use Passw0rd).

-or....

-you can create a new vaultfile.yaml with the:
+You can create a new vaultfile.yaml with the:

 `ansible~$: ansible-vault create agent/vaultfile.yaml`